MLDL-2024-GIST/Coding-Assignment/README.md

   <img src = "https://github.com/MLDL-2024-GIST/Coding-Assignment/assets/79001832/54b4fe1c-0558-4544-bdd3-ba7366c18507" width="600" height="300">
 </p>

 *Hint : The hinge loss can be used to find the optimal decision boundary using the gradient descent method.
+Compute LOSS for all data points to find the optimized weight and bias.
+The constant of hinge loss can be modified to determine the margin of the decision boundary

 ```python
 def hinge_loss_gradient(X, y, weights, bias):